BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_11.md

 There are a few sidequests we can take care of in and around Seventh.
 First, head right back into the Subseven Sanctum and talk to the pentagram thing.
 With a Soul Candle in our bag, we'll be able to catch **Litwick**.

 Back in seventh, the house in the bottom left corner will now be unlocked.
-If you have a Helix Fossil and do not have a Dome Fossil in your bag, the Twitch Plays Pokémon cultist will ask us to bring a Farfetch'd to him.
+If you have a Helix Fossil and do not have a Dome Fossil in your bag, the Twitch Plays Pokemon cultist will ask us to bring a Farfetch'd to him.
 Do so, and you'll get a choice between the *Sail Fossil* and the *Jaw Fossil*.
 Since we already have Amaura, no point in getting the former, so pick up the Jaw.

 Although we now have both Amaura and a Jaw Fossil, it's worth noting that the cultist will ask for a Pidgeot in exchange for another fossil.
 Afterwards, you can trade Helix Fossils for more Jaw and Sail fossils if you want more.

-Back outside, if you haven't already seen the scene, walk south from the psychologist towards the Pokémon sellers to see Madame Craudberry storm off.
+Back outside, if you haven't already seen the scene, walk south from the psychologist towards the Pokemon sellers to see Madame Craudberry storm off.
 Your gang leader will tell you to meet at her house, so exit to Lapis and do so.

 !battle(["Craudburry", :HARRIDAN, 0])

-If this was a normal Pokémon game, this fight would be pretty hard relative to the others.
-However this is Pokémon Reborn: her team doesn't even have much synergy.
+If this was a normal Pokemon game, this fight would be pretty hard relative to the others.
+However this is Pokemon Reborn: her team doesn't even have much synergy.
 No field, no weather, nothing.
-Just 5 annoying but beatable EV trained Pokémon.
+Just 5 annoying but beatable EV trained Pokemon.

 ### The Magma Gang Route (Part 3)